Manhattan Beach Pier at sunset over the Pacific

 1. 1Lunch at HT Grill or Vida

-2. 2Browse Aloha Bungalow and BeachLife General Store
+2. 2Browse BeachLife General Store

 3. 3Pastry and coffee at Yellow Vase